wordofwarning/wordofwarning.org/current/2024-emergency/afternoon/index.md

 <hr>
 **Jennifer Ng** · *Same Moon But Different Suns*

-*Every day, I live my time thrice — now, in the past, and in the future.*<br>A durational performance by Jennifer Ng, as a response to a kind of floating existence.
+*Every day, I live my time thrice — now, in the past, and in the future.*<br>A durational performance by Jennifer Ng, as a response to a dislocated form of floating existence.

 Dr Jennifer Ng is a Singaporean-born interdisciplinary artist who lives & practises art in the UK.
 Concepts in her work emerge through material experimentations & spatial immersion.
-She uses embodiment, aesthetics, and practice trajectories stemming from her eclectic cultural experiences to investigate themes of 'existence/absence', 'loss/lost', 'distance/displacement'.
+She uses embodiment aesthetics, and practice trajectories stemming from her eclectic cultural experiences to investigate themes of 'existence/absence', 'loss/lost', 'distance/displacement'.

 Sound design: Music by Numbers